Reducing busywork for tutor teams

 We identified the most useful visualizations for each page in interviews with supervisors.
 Fewer visualizations, redesigned to take up less vertical space, orient without overwhelming.

-Here’s a closer look at our decision-making:
+Here’s a closer look at my decision-making:

 Rewriting confusing labels